 23.2 The Employer will make a good faith effort to provide bargaining unit members the first opportunity to volunteer for extra work opportunities prior to utilizing other police agencies to augment Department staff.

-ARTICLE 24 SERGEANTS
+ARTICLE 24 – SERGEANTS

 24.1 Sergeants shall perform all duties as set forth in their job descriptions, inclusive of supervisory duties, and as set forth in the Department’s Policies and Procedures Manual.

+ARTICLE 25 – MISCELLANEOUS

+25.1 Light Duty Assignments: The Employer agrees to provide light duty work assignments when employees are injured in the line of duty and employees are evaluated and released to perform light duty by their physician.
+The workplace accommodation process will be administered by the Human Resource Office as described in university policy and procedure.
+Nothing in this agreement shall require the employer to create a new position within the University to allow for light duty assignments.
+Light Duty work assignments shall be limited to a maximum term of one hundred and eighty calendar days per assignment.

-ARTICLE 25 - SAVINGS CLAUSE
+ARTICLE 26 - SAVINGS CLAUSE

-25.1 Partial Invalidity If any court or administrative agency of competent jurisdiction finds any article, section or portion of this Agreement to be contrary to law or invalid, the remainder of the Agreement will remain in full force and effect.
+26.1 Partial Invalidity If any court or administrative agency of competent jurisdiction finds any article, section or portion of this Agreement to be contrary to law or invalid, the remainder of the Agreement will remain in full force and effect.
 If such a finding is made, the parties agree to make themselves available to negotiate regarding a potential substitute for the invalid article, section or portion.